wandelbotsgmbh/wandelbots-js/README.md

 // Set the jogger to "joint" mode, enabling continuous joint rotations. await jogger.setJoggingMode("joint")

-// Set the jogger to "tcp" mode", enabling continuous translation
+// Set the jogger to "tcp" mode, enabling continuous translation
 // and rotation movements of the tool center point. await jogger.setJoggingMode("tcp")
 ```